-|Extracts sender’s addresses||Yes||Yes||Yes|
+|Extracts sender’s email addresses||Yes||Yes|

 |Extracts addresses from the email message body||No||Yes|

 |Email Extraction Speed||Normal||Faster|

 |Installation Manual (PDF) included||No||Yes|

 |You may make payments through PayPal or your credit and debit cards.
-You can request a refund within 24 hours of purchase.|
+This is a one-time fee and refunds can be requested within 12 hours of purchase.|

 How to Use Email Extractor for Gmail